hnematzadeh/A-hybrid-feature-selection-method-based-on-information-theory-and-binary-butterfly-optimization-alg/README.md

 Main.m includes MRMNCI for first phase, BOA for second phase and also the related codes for third phase.
 There is not the measurement criteria code in this folder.
+Some of the codes are in C++.
+You need to install Visual Studio as well.